TTHE UKRAINE WAR that started in 2022 turned dramatically on sustainment issues, amid surprising echoes of the 1973 October War.

 The NCOs [in Ukraine] were not empowered, they were not entrusted, and they were not properly trained or educated to be autonomous on the battlefield….
 The government of Ukraine decided to go all in on an NCO development model.10

 Ukraine created three NCO training centers.
 The program scaled up quickly because the graduates were trained to train others in leadership and combat skills.
 The eight NATO countries that participated also introduced practices such as civilian control of the military, inspectors to root out corrupt officers, and proper sustainment for battlefield success.

-As the fighting against Russians in the Donbas continued sporadically for eight years, promotion in Ukraine’s military was increasingly driven by merit—proven competence in battle—and Ukraine was developing the most combat-hardened troops in Europe.
-Their trainers in NATO discovered they were learning as much from the experienced Ukrainians about modern warfare as they were teaching.
+As the fighting against Russians in the Donbas continued sporadically for eight years after 2014, promotion in Ukraine’s military was increasingly driven by merit—proven competence in battle—and Ukraine was developing the most combat-hardened troops in Europe.
+The NATO trainers discovered that they were learning as much from the experienced Ukrainians about modern warfare as they were teaching.

 America’s military aid to Ukraine between 2014 and 2023 amounted to $32 billion.
 That included, the Defense Department reported, weapons systems such as:

 the Javelin anti-armor system, the Stinger anti-aircraft weapon, unmanned aerial systems, grenade launchers, howitzers, helicopters, tactical vehicles, counter-artillery radars, armored personnel carriers, high-mobility artillery rocket systems, and millions of rounds of ammunition.11